📁 last Posts

 13. Case Study: The 10,000 Asset Healthcare Portal

 Consider the complexity of a healthcare portal for a giant like UnitedHealth Group.
 When you're managing three different platforms (iOS, Android, and web) alongside strict HIPAA compliance, organization isn't just about speed—it’s about legal and operational safety.
-By implementing the 4-bucket system, one team was able to successfully onboard 12 new designers in a single week without a single "Where do I find this?" question being asked.
+By implementing the 4-bucket system, In large healthcare and regulated-industry projects, a consistent folder structure can dramatically accelerate onboarding and reduce operational confusion. without a single "Where do I find this?" question being asked.

 14. Automating the Boring Stuff